Details relating to the German Commemorative of 2011.

 Mint location and corresponding Mint mark :

 Stuttgart - F

 Hamburg - J

-This is the fifth coin in the German series featuring the provinces of Germany.
+This is the sixth of the German series of commemorative coins representing the provinces of Germany.
 This one represents Nordrhein-Westfalen.

-Germany is no longer identified as in the previous commemorative coins with “BUNDESREPUBLIK DEUTSCHLAND” but instead simply with “D”.
-This year it is shown in the outer ring between twelve and one o’clock.
-The year of issue 2010 is shown at the bottom of the outer ring..
+The country designation “D” is shown in the outer ring between twelve and one o’clock and the year of issue 2011 at the bottom of the outer ring.